15 days of 0% revenue share

 In this competitive landscape, ad fill rate is a crucial metric that measures the percentage of ad impressions that are successfully delivered to a website or app.

-By closely monitoring their ad fill rate, publishers can make informed decisions to optimize their advertising opportunities and increase their revenue.
+By closely monitoring their ad fill rate, publishers can make informed decisions to optimize their advertising opportunities and increase their ad revenue.

 What Is Ad Fill Rate?
+(Ad Fill Rate Definition)

-Let’s understand the same in a simpler way.
+Let’s understand the same more simply.

 All About Ad Tech – Scaling Ad Revenue